Liu Shaobin

-Liu Shaobin (刘少宾; born August 1963) is a Chinese diplomat, currently serving as Chinese Ambassador to Turkey.
+Liu Shaobin (刘少宾; born August 1963) is a Chinese diplomat who served as the Chinese Ambassador to Turkey from November 2020 to December 2024.

 Early life and education

 Liu was born in August 1963, and graduated from the Department of Japanese, Wuhan University.

 Political career

 Liu joined the Foreign Service and has served primarily in East Asia.
 In 2018, he became director of the Department of Foreign Security Affairs of the Ministry of Foreign Affairs.

-In October 2020, President Xi Jinping appointed him Chinese Ambassador to Turkey according to the decision of the 13th National People's Congress Standing Committee, succeeding Deng Li.
+In 5 October 2020, President Xi Jinping appointed him Chinese Ambassador to Turkey according to the decision of the 13th National People's Congress Standing Committee, succeeding Deng Li.